deeanalyst/Gemini-CLI-Installation-Usage-Guide/README.md

 ```bash
 gemini
 ```
 You run this command from either your `root` directory or the particular folder you are trying to work with.
-Now, `Gemini recommends the latter.
+Now, `Gemini` recommends the latter because it helps it to pinpoint your needs and reduces waste of time and resources.

 ### Authentication
 The first time you run the command or any time you start Gemini without running `source ~/.bashrc` after previously exporting your API Key to the `.bashrc` file, you will be prompted to choose between three (3) methods you would prefer to use to firing up the Gemini CLI service.